Remember that funny guy who played Austin Powers? YEAH, BABY! Although now it’s more a case of, “Where, baby?”

 More recently he starred as the fictional host of The Gong Show (2017) – a revamp of the popular ’70s celebrity game show – as well as making a cameo of sorts in Baby Driver (as a mask meant to be Halloween‘s Michael Myers).
 He’s also written a non-fiction book on his home country, Canada.

 Myers hasn’t completely abandoned the movies but looks to be choosing more serious projects nowadays.
-His role as co-owner of the notorious New York disco in 54 (1998) proved he could play it straight, and he’ll next be seen in the upcoming Margot Robbie thriller Terminal, as well as the Queen biopic Bohemian Rhapsody.
+His role as co-owner of the notorious New York disco in 54 (1998) proved he could play it straight, and most recently he appeared in the Margot Robbie-led thriller Terminal, as well as – rather appropriately – Bohemian Rhapsody, as EMI executive Ray Foster.